ChoukriLach/ChoukriLach/README.md

 <h1 align="center">Hi there!👋</h1>
 <h6 align="center">My name is <b>Choukr Allah Lachhab</b> , 21 years old .
 I am a dedicated and hard-working person .
-My background is in the intersection of software engineering and data science.
+My background is in the intersection of Web & Mobile development and data science.
 I am graduating as a software developer from the national school For Computer Science (ENSIAS, RABAT-MOROCCO) and as a data scientist from the National School of Computing for Industry and Business (ENSIIE, PARIS-FRANCE).
 I am skillful at programming and coding languages and I am working on every aspect of data analytics ,optimization, and predictive modeling.</h6>

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif"/>